near/near-cli-rs/GUIDE.md

 ### Construct a new transaction

-...Let's look at an example, when we need:
+Let's look at an example, when we need:
 1. Create a new account
 2. Add access keys to this account
 3. Transfer a certain number of tokens to this account